 - May be required to participate in occasional events taking place in evenings and/or on weekends.

 - 1-3 years of Higher Education experience required.

 Knowledge, Skills, Abilities:

-- Good decision-making skills; and
+- Sound judgment and decision-making skills;

 - Basic knowledge of office equipment and strong functional knowledge of Microsoft Office applications required.
 Previous experience with a Student Information System (SIS) required.

 Please send your cover letter and resume to Nancy Barnes, Director of Human Resources